 But as soon as orders are placed, it’s up to you to figure out how to fulfill orders accurately and quickly to get them shipped.
 If an online store is unable to deliver customer orders in a timely manner, customers can easily find what they need somewhere else.

 There is a lot to keep in mind when it comes to fulfillment.
-The entire process involves start with Shopify inventory management and storing, then picking and packing items accurately, and shipping Shopify orders.
+The entire process involves starting with Shopify inventory management and storing, then picking and packing items accurately, and shipping Shopify orders.
 If you fulfill orders yourself, then you will need to figure out how much packaging, software, shipping, and all of the other logistics will cost you.

 Before you launch a Shopify store, be sure to consider how you will handle fulfillment, so you don’t spend too much time and money packing and shipping orders and get stuck in an endless cycle.